 - you can easily check which of the messages in your sequence brings the most replies, and analyze it to check which part of the message works so well for this particular prospect group.
 Then, you can improve the remaining parts of your outreach on the basis of your conclusions.

-To quickly access the details of each email from the sequence (without editing the campaign), you can click the black triangle next to each message in the table, or you can click the blue ‘show more’ link to open the details of all messages at once.
+To quickly access the details of each email from the sequence (without editing the campaign), you can click the black triangle next to each message in the table.

 That will show you the preview of the email’s copy as well as its settings considering delivery time and daily limits.
 All of these affect the open rates and reply rates of your emails.